General Signals for Charged Lepton Flavor Violating Decays: Conclusion

 An observation of charged lepton flavor violating interactions would be a clear indication of physics beyond the Standard Model, the nature of which can be identified or constrained based on its low energy behavior.
 To facilitate this, it is important to look for such interactions in a model-independent fashion, to enhance chances of discovery.
 To do so, we have considered the most general amplitudes for CLFV decays, showing that unitarity and constraints from LEP2 generally constrain dimension 8 and higher amplitudes from being seen at future experiments like Mu3e and Belle II.

 Thus, we have examined the decay kinematics which follow from all possible EFT operators at dimension 6 and 7, determining their phenomenological signatures.
 In particular, operators at mass dimension 7 yield noticeably different differential decay rates compared to dimension 6 EFT operators.
 Operators which make degenerate predictions for unpolarized decays can be distinguished using the angular information of their polarized differential decay rates, with the exception of $\{\mathcal{O}^{d = 6}_1,\mathcal{O}^{d = 6}_6\}$ and $\{\mathcal{O}^{d = 6}_2,\mathcal{O}^{d = 6}_3\}$ .
 Upcoming experiments such as Mu3e and Belle II will have the capability to probe these dimension 7 operators (with Mu3e doing so with a polarized beam), where previous searches were limited by unitary bounds \cite{Mu3e:2020gyw, Belle-II:2022cgf}.
+To support this, we have performed a statistical analysis that estimates the number of events to break these degeneracies, which for many cases is accessible at future experiments.
 Furthermore, the next generation of colliders will offer a window into the kinematics of interactions mediated by EFT operators of dimension 8 and beyond \cite{AlAli:2021let}, warranting eventual further exploration of the EFT operators which mediate CLFV interactions.
 By modifying our results, we were also able to analyze the case of $\ell \to \ell' \bar{\nu} \nu$, showing that there is considerable information in the angular distribution of the emitted charged lepton, which could be constrained by Michel parameter fits (e.g.~\cite{Pich:2013lsa,Rouge:2000um, Marquez:2022bpg}).

-In the future, it would be interesting to analyze other CLFV signals in the most general way, for instance $\mu$ to $e$ conversion.
-Also, it would be interesting to consider signals where there are new light states for CLFV decays.
+In the future, it would be interesting to analyze other CLFV signals in the most general way, for instance $\mu$ to $e$ conversion (e.g.~\cite{Rule:2021oxe,Haxton:2022piv,Haxton:2024lyc}).
+Also, it would be interesting to consider signals where there are new light states for CLFV decays, which has been discussed in the context of various models in \cite{Knapen:2023zgi, De:2024foq, Anselm:1985bp}.
 By considering these general signals in a systematic fashion, the experimental prospects for discovering CLFV interactions can be maximized.